 (Click here for the long version of the history of AAALAC.)

 AAALAC International promotes the responsible treatment of animals in science through a voluntary accreditation program.
-For more than 45 years, the scientific community has activelyand voluntarilyparticipated in AAALAC's accreditation program.
+For 50 years, the scientific community has activelyand voluntarilyparticipated in AAALAC's accreditation program.
 Participating institutions receive an independent, unbiased expert assessment, and those that meet or exceed applicable standards are awarded accreditation.